Are you a new mother? Or plan to have a baby? If your answer is yes, this post is just for you – learn which vitamins support a healthy pregnancy.

 It’s so vital for you to stay healthy!
 Eating a varied diet in pregnancy will give you the vitamins and minerals you’ll need.
-Nutritious food, moderate exercise (like yoga), and sunshine will grant you health, energy and good mood in your pregnancy.
+Nutritious food, moderate exercise (like yoga), and sunshine will grant you health, energy, and a good mood in your pregnancy.

 During your regular checkups with your GP or gynaecologist, your vitamin levels may be checked.
 In case of low levels of certain vitamins and minerals, you’ll be advised to take supplements.
 We recommend that you check up with your healthcare provider about the vitamin levels before taking any supplements.

-The first trimester in a pregnancy is extremely vital.
+The first trimester of pregnancy is extremely vital.
 During this time the organs begin to fully develop.
 The nourishment that the baby receives from the mother will affect everything from the eyesight to the bone’s strength.

 Let’s learn about the most important vitamins you’ll need to have a healthy pregnancy!

 What does the research say about the vitamins in pregnancy?

 In a study that checked the importance of lifestyles of new mothers, researchers checked hundreds of studies from 1946 to 2017.
 They included over 1.5 million participants.
 Researchers from John Hopkins School of Public Health in Baltimore, Maryland did an amazing work about the impact on a child’s future risk of developing allergies, autoimmune diseases, and autism – based on three factors: maternal diet during pregnancy, breastfeeding availability, and certain supplements during pregnancy.

 Folic Acid and conception